Naoki Yamamoto (racing driver): Super Formula

 Yamamoto entered the Super Formula Championship (then known as Formula Nippon) in 2010, driving a Honda-powered car for Nakajima Racing.
-He scored seven top-seven finishes in the eight races of 2010, finishing seventh in the standings in his first year.
+He scored seven top-seven finishes in the eight races of 2010, finishing seventh in the overall standings in his first year while also claiming Rookie of the Year honours.
 He moved to Team Mugen in 2011 and took pole position at Suzuka in his first race with the team, but did not finish after being involved in a first lap incident.

 The 2013 season saw him score five podiums and a maiden series victory.
 He finished the 2013 tied with the same number of points as André Lotterer, who also had more wins on the season.
 However, the championship tiebreaker in Super Formula at the time went to the driver that scored the most points at the last race meeting of the season at Suzuka.
-Yamamoto's win and third place finish in the double-header finale at Suzuka were enough to win the championship ahead of Lotterer, who missed the finale due to his commitments in the FIA World Endurance Championship with Audi.
+Yamamoto's win and third-place finish in the double-header finale at Suzuka were enough to win the championship ahead of Lotterer, who missed the finale due to his commitments in the FIA World Endurance Championship with Audi.

 After the introduction of the new Dallara SF14 in 2014, Yamamoto took five pole positions, four podiums and two wins (both at Suzuka) from 2014 to 2017, and was the leading Honda driver in the standings in 2014 and 2015.
 He won his second championship in 2018, with three wins on the season including the first and last rounds at Suzuka, the latter of which clinched his second title ahead of Nick Cassidy.